Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 Currently, Mistika Boutique is specifically designed to playback through professional SDI outputs provided by AJA video I/O and is a highly recommended component:

 - Images: AJA SDI or AJA HDMI outputs (both are always active.
-In Mistika Boutique, Quad SDI is supported up o 4K/UHD.
-HDMI is only supported up to HD resolutions)
+In Mistika Boutique, Quad SDI is supported up to 4K/UHD 60p

 - Audio: AJA digital AES output or AJA SDI/HDMI embedded audio.
 (AJA converters to analogue audio are also available)